isomerpages/govtech-stp/_work-pass-holder-lane/overview.md

 					<li style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">EntrePass holders (without Corppass) and their dependants</li></ol>
 			</td>
 		<td style="font-size:16px;border-right:1px solid #D8D8D8; vertical-align:middle;">WHP, PEP and EntrePass holders to apply: <a href="https://www.mom.gov.sg/covid-19/how-to-bring-pass-holders-into-singapore">MOM’s entry approval</a><br/><br/>
-Pass holders with travel history to <a href="/wphl/shn-and-swab-summary">Category III or IV countries/regions</a> in the last 14 days (excluding transits) before arriving in Singapore, must be <a href="/wphl/vaccination-requirements">fully vaccinated</a> <b>before arrival</b>.
-Please read the <a href="/wphl/vaccination-requirements">vaccination requirements</a> carefully.<br/><br/>
-			The vaccination requirement <b>does not</b> apply to <a href="https://www.mom.gov.sg/newsroom/press-releases/2021/0806-resuming-entry-approvals-for-vaccinated-work-pass-holders-and-their-dependants#wphcmpmdw">CMP workers, helpers and confinement nannies</a> entering Singapore before 1 Nov 2021.<br/><br/>
-			<b>Note</b>: From 1 Nov 2021, all work pass holders and their dependants arriving from Category I and II countries/regions, as well as CMP workers, helpers and confinement nannies with travel history to all countries/regions must be <a href="/wphl/vaccination-requirements">fully  vaccinated</a> <b>before arrival</b>.
-This is in addition to all pass holders from Category III and IV countries who were already required to be fully vaccinated since 10 Aug 2021, before arrival.
-Please read the <a href="/wphl/vaccination-requirements">vaccination requirements</a> carefully.
 		</td>
 	</tr>
 				<tr>